 Due to the significant role technology plays in a quantitative model, use of a quantitative model carries the risk of potential issues with the design, coding, implementation or maintenance of the computer programs, data and/or other technology used in the quantitative model.
-These issues could negatively impact investment returns.
+These and other security vulnerability issues could negatively impact investment returns.
 Such risks should be viewed as an inherent element of investing in an investment strategy that relies heavily upon a quantitative model.